igortauhan/dotfiles/README.md

     | || (_| | (_| | |_| | | | \__ \/ /  | (_| | (_) | |_| | | | |  __/\__ \
      \__\__,_|\__,_|\__,_|_| |_|___/___|  \__,_|\___/ \__|_| |_|_|\___||___/

+# Warning

+**Don't use my configs if you don't know what it does!** Use at your own risk.

 ## Contains